 To offer you original insights, we partnered with Radial’s Director of Strategic Staffing, Kelly Scally, and Senior HR Program Manager, Andrea Crawford, for a Q&A session.
 Radial is eBay Enterprise’s and Innotrac’s joint brand that helps companies provide consumers with a seamless shopping and delivery experience.
 They are currently the largest commerce technology and operations provider, and they manage one of the largest workforces in the U.S.

-From unconscious bias, to diversity beyond race and gender, Scally and Crawford break down what it means for today’s workforces to be truly diverse—and the benefits it brings to businesses.
+From subconscious bias, to diversity beyond race and gender, Scally and Crawford break down what it means for today’s workforces to be truly diverse—and the benefits it brings to businesses.
 See what they had to say and put their advice into action.

 1. As an industry-leading organization, Radial is paving the way for the future of the workforce.
 Why is it important that companies promote diversity?
 What is the business case for it?